vnep-approx-py3/evaluation-ieee-acm-ton-2019-py3/README.md

 # Overview

-This repository contains the evaluation code as well as the raw results presented in our paper at IFIP Networking 2018 [1] as well as in the corresonding technical report [2].
+This repository contains the evaluation code as well as the raw results presented in our IEEE/ACM Transactions on Networking paper [1].

 The implementation of the respective algorithms can be found in our separate python packages:
 - **[alib](https://github.com/vnep-approx/alib)**, providing for example the data model and the Mixed-Integer Program for the classic multi-commodity formulation), as well as